 #3: Anonymity & Transparency

-As a rule, personal data (there should be a clear distinction between personal data and anonymized research data) should be destroyed when no longer required, with your participants being aware of this.
-Anonymized research data, that is stored for the purpose of the model and algorithm, can be held indefinitely and made available to others.
+As a rule, personal data (there should be a clear distinction between personal data and anonymized research data) should be destroyed when no longer required.
+Your participants should be aware of this.
+Anonymized research data, stored for the purpose of the model and algorithm, can be held indefinitely.
+It can also be made available to others.

-Bias in data collection is a distortion that results in information not being truly representative of the study you are attempting to investigate.
+Bias in data collection is a distortion.
+It results in information not being truly representative of the study you are attempting to investigate.

 Essentially, bias occurs when you ‘hand pick’ your subjects when collecting data.
-Some individuals make the mistake of thinking a little bit of bias is harmless, however, what they don’t realize is the effects they have introduced into their study.
+Some individuals make the mistake of thinking a little bit of bias is harmless.
+What they don’t realize, however, is the effects they have introduced into their study.